Paulsky/filter-order-history/README.txt

 = Can I change the order of columns in the orders table? =

 Yes, use the drag-and-drop interface in WooCommerce > Settings > Filter Order History > Columns Ordering to reorder columns.

-= Does this work with large order volumes? =

-Yes, the plugin uses efficient WooCommerce query methods and supports pagination for performance.

-= Can customers see orders from other customers? =

-No, the plugin maintains WooCommerce's security model.
-Customers can only filter and view their own orders.

 == Screenshots ==